 Master's and PhD Degrees

 Texas A&M University Baylor College of Dentistry provides advanced graduate education leading to an M.S. degree in Oral Biology.
 Clinical specialty students in programs requiring a graduate degree typically enroll in the M.S.
-Program in Oral Biology, however, matriculation in one of the other graduate programs offered by the TAMHSC (Biomedical Sciences or Education of Healthcare Professionals) may be permissible with the approval of the program directors of the clinical training program and the relevant M.S. program.
+Program in Oral Biology, however, matriculation in other graduate programs offered by the TAMHSC (Medical Sciences or Education of Healthcare Professionals) may be permissible with the approval of the program directors of the clinical training program and the relevant M.S. program.

 Master of Science in Oral Biology (with concentrations in clinical specialties)

 The Master of Science in Oral biology is available to residents who are simultaneously pursuing clinical training programs leading to a specialty certificate.
 This program is designed to extend the competence of the dental specialist in both general and special areas of practice in clinical disciplines.

 Master of Science in Education of Healthcare Professionals

 The EDHP is an online program which allows students to participate in the graduate education experience with little more than a computer and Internet access.
 Course schedules, assignments and reading are published on Blackboard.
 All core courses and a wide variety of electives will be offered over the Web, allowing students to complete most of their coursework online.
 Students participate in a regular schedule of weekly activities and discussions throughout their courses, each of which take 15 weeks to complete.
 Students carry out individual and group activities and present their ideas in online discussions.
 A group or individual project is usually required to complete each course.